AKoul55/Machine-Learning-Projects/README.md

 Getting Started
 To get started with our Movie Recommender System, follow these simple steps:
 Clone the Repository: Clone this repository to your local machine using git clone https://github.com/AKoul55/Machine-Learning-Projects/tree/main.
-Add a file just executing in directory by executing the following code in .pynb file (juypter notebook) Run the Application: Launch the application by executing python app.py and access it through your web browser at http://localhost:8501. pickle.dump(similarity,open('similarity.pkl','wb')) Feedback
+Add a file just executing in directory by executing the following code {pickle.dump(similarity,open('similarity.pkl','wb'))}
+in .pynb file (juypter notebook)
+Run the Application: Launch the application by executing streamlit run app.py and access it through your web browser at http://localhost:8501.
+Feedback
 We value your feedback!
 If you have any suggestions, feature requests, or bug reports, please open an issue on GitHub or contact us directly at ayushkoul55@gmail.com.